 Leave the authentication to us!

-Many of our notary public clients will apply for an authentication themselves, however this can be troublesome and time consuming.
-If you want us to help you apply for an authentication, please advise us at the time of making an appointment to obtain a quote inclusive of the DFAT authentication fee and our service fees.
+Many of our notary public clients will apply for an authentication themselves, however, this can be troublesome and time-consuming.
+If you want us to help you apply for authentication, please advise us at the time of making an appointment to obtain a quote inclusive of the DFAT authentication fee and our service fees.
 We would be pleased to assist you.

 - What’s a ‘notary public’?

 - What’s the difference between a notary public and a justice of the peace?